Postnatal (Recognised since July 2021)

 Local info and availability:

 Hello!
-It's a strange old time we're living through, but now more than ever support in pregnancy, birth and postnatally is crucial.
-As we navigate birth in this Covid-19 era, I am offering both virtual and in-person birth and postnatal support, tailored to the needs of the family.
-I cover home or hospital births and at-home postnatal care across much of London and Surrey - including (but not limited to) Barnes, Richmond, Putney, Wandsworth, Wimbledon, Hammersmith, Brent, Ealing, Hounslow, Hillingdon, Chiswick, Harrow, Barnet, Haringey, Camden, Islington, Lambeth, Kensington, Fulham, Chelsea, Kew, Kingston, Merton, Worcester Park, Twickenham, Clapham, Balham and Westminster.
+Congratulations on your pregnancy if that is why you find yourself here - and great call on getting more support to help you navigate the next leg of the journey.
+If my profile resonates with you, I cover home or hospital births and at-home postnatal care across much of London and Surrey - including (but not limited to) Barnes, Richmond, Putney, Wandsworth, Wimbledon, Hammersmith, Brent, Ealing, Hounslow, Hillingdon, Chiswick, Harrow, Barnet, Haringey, Camden, Islington, Lambeth, Kensington, Fulham, Chelsea, Kew, Kingston, Merton, Worcester Park, Twickenham, Clapham, Balham and Westminster.
 Please do get in touch if you are outside of these areas but feel we’d be a good fit as I’m happy to travel.

-I have completed training in aromatherapy, acupressure and massage for birth - and am trained in The 3-Step Rewind, a neurolinguistic programming technique that helps expectant parents work through previous trauma ahead of the birth - and will support, and help the birth partner support, the mother using these techniques before and during labour.
+I am qualified in pregnancy, postnatal and mother and baby yoga, as well as Reiki.
+I have also completed training in aromatherapy, acupressure and massage for birth - and am trained in The 3-Step Rewind, a neurolinguistic programming technique that helps expectant parents work through previous trauma ahead of the birth.
+I will support, and help the birth partner to support, the birthing person using these techniques before and during labour.
 I also offer breastfeeding preparation and support - and for those preparing to welcome their second or subsequent child I put a plan in place to help with sibling bonding, in the days and weeks after the birth.
 I also work alongside a group of incredible doulas as part of The Doula Hub to provide clients with a likeminded back-up in the unlikely event that any of us are unable to attend a client's birth.

 Hello!
 I’m Lauren: an adopted Londoner, originally from south west Scotland but now based in south west London.
 I’ve spent the last 10 years living in Barnes with my husband and young children.